Chimoney/chimoney-community-projects/submissions/pay-paddy/README.md

 # PayPaddy

-React web app that utilizes most of Chiconnect api endpoints to enable a variety of payouts such including Bank, Airtime, Mobile Money, Giftcards payouts and more.
+React web app that utilizes most of Chimoney Developer API api endpoints to enable a variety of payouts such including Bank, Airtime, Mobile Money, Giftcards payouts and more.

 ## Setup